2013 Dodge Avenger Interior

 - "Swaddled in soft-touch materials, both the door panels and the instrument panel go a long way to improve the perceived quality of the cabin." -- Autoblog (2011)

-Reviewers give the Avenger’s seats mixed remarks, but the majority thinks they’re uncomfortable and cramped.
+Test drivers give the Avenger’s seats mixed reviews, but the majority thinks they’re uncomfortable and cramped.
 Cloth seats are standard, while leather-trimmed seats, heated front seats and an eight-way power-adjustable driver seat are available.

 - "Avenger's midsize rivals tend to have more space in the rear seat.
 In fact, overall room isn't much better than some compact cars.
 The back-seat area seems smaller than it actually is, largely due to the narrow cabin and lack of rear-quarter windows." -- Consumer Guide